whatafunc/Go-RESTful-service-with-GoWeb/README.md

 OK?
 - do you need docker-compose to be provided or just Golang code?
 - do you need any Unit tests done?

+Credits to GoWeb framework used:
+There are others but this one was one of first and is still good.
+Using the GoWeb framework in this a Go RESTful app just like my demo taken out of the production app, is indeed a great example.
+The framework provides predefined patterns, utilities, and tools that streamline the development process, much like how boilerplate code serves as a foundation to build upon quickly.